geshan/geshan.github.com/posts/2021-01-14-free-nodejs-hosting.md

 ## Quick comparison of Free Node.js hosting services

-Below is a quick comparison table for Render, Genezio, and Vercel.
+Below is a quick comparison table for Render, Genezio, and Koyeb.

 | Feature/Service |   CPU    | Memory | Sleeps on no activity? | Is FAAS/Serverless? | No. of apps? |
 | :-------------: | :------: | :----: | ---------------------- | ------------------- | ------------ |